sxmmy0/Eigen/README.md

 ### Task Outcomes
 In this task there were several outcomes:
-• extract_words.py - Common words like 'the', 'and', 'is' etc where removed.
+- extract_words.py -> Common words like 'the', 'and', 'is' etc where removed.
 The frequency of the words in each document were then accounted for.
-• extract_sentences.py - Sentences in each document are ranked by a scoring system of most important sentence.
+- extract_sentences.py -> Sentences in each document are ranked by a scoring system of most important sentence.
-• TD_IDF.py -
+- TD_IDF.py -> creating file...tbc

 ### Installation Instructions
 ### Step 1.
 Clone My Repository: